Joe Judge (baseball): Career

-Judge, who batted and threw left-handed, was born in Brooklyn, New York City, and grew up on New York's Upper East Side near 66th Street and 1st Avenue on what is now the site of Rockefeller University.
+Judge, who batted and threw left-handed, was born in Brooklyn, New York to parents from Ireland and grew up on New York's Upper East Side near 66th Street and 1st Avenue on what is now the site of Rockefeller University.
 He was noticed as a 12-year-old shortstop by a local postman, Bud Hannah, who bought him a first baseman's glove so that he could play at a more natural position.

 After playing semipro ball in the New York area and having a tryout with the New York Giants in 1911, he signed with the Boston Red Sox in 1914.
 He hit over .300 as a minor leaguer before his contract was sold to the Senators in 1915, and broke into the major leagues with 12 games late that season.
 Right fielder Sam Rice, who would be his teammate for the next 18 years, made his debut a month earlier.

 In the early years of his career, Judge was slowed by the dead ball, and by playing his home games in Griffith Stadium, which defied power hitting.
 In 12 of his 18 seasons with the Senators, fewer home runs were hit there than in any other AL park.
 Judge hit 2 home runs in 1917, but that was half of the entire team's total of 4 (three of which were hit in road games; also, opponents hit only 3 HRs while visiting Washington); the only major league team since 1900 to have fewer home runs were the 1908 Chicago White Sox, who had 3.
 Judge ended 1917 with the seventh highest slugging average in the AL at .417, despite having only 2 homers and 15 doubles; however, he also added 15 triples, one of three times he would hit that many.
 In 1918, he had one of the Senators' five total home runs.
 In 1919 he set a club record with 81 walks, topping the 1911 total of 74 shared by Clyde Milan and Doc Gessler; Joe Cronin broke his record with 95 in 1929.